 Elder had recently rounded up noted contemporary art critic and “Air Guitar: Essays on Art & Democracy” author Dave Hickey to write the foreword and Patoski and Thornton to contribute essays.

 The working title: “Artlaw: Boyd Elder – The Greatest Artist You’ve Never Heard Of.”

 “I’ve always been more interested in what’s ahead than what’s in the rear-view, and that’s still true,” Elder said in the book proposal, completed three weeks before he died.
 “But my supporters have been after me for decades to put together a cross-section of my past works and get these wild tales told.
 Now’s the time.”

-Having secured an agreement with a top literary agent credited with multiple New York Times best-sellers, the collaborators were planning to meet in Valentine the week of Oct.
+The collaborators were planning to meet in Valentine the week of Oct.
 15 to work on further interviews and image preparation.
 His death put the project on hold for a few years.

-Now, with the help of Elder’s family, the “Artlaw: Boyd Elder” project will be completed in 2019 as the ultimate homage to the man and his art.
+With the help of Elder’s family, the “Artlaw: Boyd Elder” will be completed in 2022 as the ultimate homage to the man and his art.

 Elder was preceded in death by his father Hal Elder (March 22, 1914-Feb.
 3, 2003), mother Billye Lee Bell Elder (April 12, 1919-Jan.
 15, 2015), and youngest brother Howard Stanton Elder (Sept.
 1, 1951-Dec.
 16, 2017).